CanNorth Community Programs

 EARMP (Eastern Athabasca Regional Monitoring Program) 2011-ongoing

-The EARMP is an environmental monitoring program funded by the Province of Saskatchewan in partnership with Cameco Corporation and AREVA Resources Canada Inc. The EARMP is comprised of a community program and a technical program.
+The EARMP is an environmental monitoring program funded by the Province of Saskatchewan in partnership with Cameco Corporation and Orano Canada Inc. The EARMP is comprised of a community program and a technical program.
 The objective of the community program is to ensure the safety of traditionally harvested foods by monitoring and testing foods gathered by communities in the eastern Athabasca region of northern Saskatchewan.
 The technical program was designed to provide long-term environmental data and identify potential cumulative impacts downstream of uranium mining and milling operations.
 Results and more information can be found on the EARMP website.

 Country Foods Studies